Secure shell access

 - Connect from the operating systems below to a remote computer

-- Open up a terminal and type "ssh <usename on remote computer>@<remote computer name or IP>".
+- Open up a terminal and type "ssh -Y <username>@<hostname>" without the quotation marks.
 Generally this will support graphical windows being returned from the remote computer.